lateganto/projectScalable/README.md

 billing and Dataproc API][gcloud-dataproc-billing].

 ```
-gcloud projects create pagerank-project`
+gcloud projects create scalable-pagerank
 ```

 #### Create a new bucket
-This command allows you to create a new bucket used to store all the data required to the project and is used to store all the results.
+This command allows you to create a new bucket used to store all the data required to the project.
+It is also used to store the results of the computation (nodes ranks and links).
 ```
-gsutil mb -p pagerank-project -l EUROPE-WEST3 -c STANDARD gs://pagerank-bucket/
+gsutil mb -p scalable-pagerank -l europe-west3 -c STANDARD gs://scalable-pagerank-bucket/
 ```
 #### Create a cluster
-This below is an example with three nodes: a master and two workers.
+This below is an example with four nodes: a master and three workers.
 You are free to apply changes.
 Bear in mind that the actual image-version (1.5-debian10) has the correct version of Scala and Spark.
+The cluster will be automatically deleted after 15 minutes to prevent waste of money(`max-age`).
 ```
-gcloud dataproc clusters create pagerank-cluster
+gcloud dataproc clusters create scalable-pagerank-cluster
 --region europe-west3
 --subnet default
 --zone europe-west3-a
---master-machine-type n1-standard-1
+--master-machine-type n1-standard-2
 --master-boot-disk-size 30
---num-workers 2
+--num-workers 3
---worker-machine-type n1-standard-1
+--worker-machine-type n1-standard-2
 --worker-boot-disk-size 30
 --image-version 1.5-debian10
+--max-age=t15m
---project pagerank-project`
+--project scalable-pagerank
 ```

 #### Copy jar and input files to Cloud Storage
-This command performs an upload to the created Bucket.
+To start the computation you need to upload the executable and the input files to the Bucket.
-The input files must be stored all inside the same folder (e.g. `gs://pagerank-bucket/input/`).
+Input files must be stored all inside the same folder (e.g. `gs://scalable-pagerank-bucket/input/`).
 This because the [JAR app](#creating-the-jar-executable) takes as input argument the folder where all the files to be processed are stored, and executes the computation on all the files.
 ```
-gsutil cp [your_local_path]/projectScalable.jar gs://pagerank-bucket/
+gsutil cp [your_local_path]/projectScalable.jar gs://scalable-pagerank-bucket/
-gsutil cp [your_local_path]/input.csv gs://pagerank-bucket/input/
+gsutil cp [your_local_path]/[year][month]-capitalbikeshare-tripdata.csv gs://scalable-pagerank-bucket/input/
 ```

 #### Submit jar to a Cloud Dataproc Spark job
 For the JAR args see [JarArgs](#GCP).
 This command submits a spark job on the Cluster specified.
 ```
-gcloud dataproc jobs submit spark --cluster pagerank-cluster
+gcloud dataproc jobs submit spark --cluster scalable-pagerank-cluster
-    --jar gs://pagerank-bucket/projectScalable.jar
+    --jar gs://scalable-pagerank-bucket/projectScalable.jar
-    --inputDir=gs://pagerank-bucket/input/
-    --outputDir=gs://pagerank-bucket/output/
+    --inputDir=gs://scalable-pagerank-bucket/input/
+    --outputDir=gs://scalable-pagerank-bucket/output/
 ```

 #### Delete the cluster and the bucket
-After all is done, delete all the allocated resources.
+The cluster is automatically deleted after 15 minutes to prevent waste of money.
+If you want to delete it before (and delete also the bucket) use the following comamnds.
 ```
-gcloud dataproc clusters delete pagerank-cluster
+gcloud dataproc clusters delete scalable-pagerank-cluster
-gsutil rm -r gs://pagerank-bucket/
+gsutil rm -r gs://scalable-pagerank-bucket/
 ```

 [client-dataproc-docs]: https://googleapis.dev/nodejs/dataproc/latest